j0rh3rp4/frida-mobile-toolkit/README.md

 ## Recommended Workflow

-1. Start with `mobile-universal.js` using `tlsMode: 'GLOBAL'`.
+1. Start with `mobile-universal.js` and `tlsMode: 'GLOBAL'`.
-2. Change the mode to `B2C_SAFE` if Microsoft authentication fails with the global bypass.
+2. Keep `lateTlsHooks: true` for applications using dynamic or split class loaders.
 3. Add RootBeer or Cronet modules only when those technologies are present.
-4. Use the late-loader module when relevant classes are loaded dynamically.
-5. Use native TLS and advanced anti-Frida modules only when the base script is insufficient.
+4. Use native TLS and advanced anti-Frida modules only when the base script is insufficient.

 ## Notes

 - A successful hook installation does not prove that the application uses that method.
-- `ClassNotFoundException` for optional libraries normally means that the library is absent from the current process or class loader.
+- Missing optional classes normally mean that the library is absent from the current process or has not yet loaded.
 - Flutter signatures and native TLS exports vary by build and may require adjustment.
-- The native TLS module cannot reliably enforce hostname-based B2C exclusions.
-Avoid combining it with `B2C_SAFE` unless the authentication traffic uses a different TLS stack.
+- The native TLS module cannot reliably enforce hostname-based TLS exclusions.
 - Multiprocess applications may require instrumenting each relevant process separately.

 ## License

 Licensed under the Apache License, Version 2.0.
-See the [LICENSE]
+See the `LICENSE` file for details.